Home » For Parents » Year 1 Common Exception Words: A Simple Guide for Parents

 Proven Strategies to Teach your child Common Exception Words

-Use Multisensory Approaches to Teach Year 1 Common Exception Words
+Fun Ways to Practise Year 1 Common Exception Words

 Making Learning Fun: Exception Word Activities for Your Child

-Write the words on cards and hide them around the house or garden.
-As your child finds each card, they can read the word aloud.
-This is a great way to combine physical activity with learning.
+Treasure Hunt: Write the words on cards and hide them around the house or garden.
+As your child finds each card, have them read the word aloud.
+This combines physical activity with learning and makes it even more exciting.

-Challenge your child to create a story using as many Year 1 spelling words as possible.
-For example, they might write, “Today I went to school, and I saw my best friend.”
-This activity helps them see how words fit into sentences.
+Story Building: Challenge your child to make a story using as many Year 1 spelling words as they can.
+For example, “Today I went to school, and I saw my best friend.”
+This helps them see how words fit into sentences.

-Create two sets of cards-one with words and another with their example sentences.
-Your child can match the word to its sentence, reinforcing both recognition and comprehension.
+Matching Games: Create two sets of cards—one with words and another with example sentences.
+Your child can match the word to its sentence, which reinforces word recognition and comprehension.

-Place flashcards with words at one end of a room.
+Word Relay: Place flashcards with words at one end of a room.
 Call out a word, and have your child run to grab the correct card.
-This adds a burst of energy and excitement to learning.
+This adds some fun and energy to learning!

 tips for teaching Year 1 Common Exception Words